KshkB/Loan-analytics/.ipynb_checkpoints/README-checkpoint.md

 - the interest rate (per annum);
 - whether the loan is continuously compounded or not.

-Is the loan is not continuously compounded, it is *discretely compounded*.
+If the loan is not continuously compounded, it is *discretely compounded*.
 Accordingly, the user will be prompted to specify the number of compounding periods.
 Note, all time units are expressed in terms of *years*.

 With these inputs established, the user can then choose among the following options: